Akshatau/M2-EmbSys/Project/7_Applications/README.md

 # Applications
-- Automobile industry
+- Automobile industry.
-- Factories for leakager gas detection
+- Factories for gas leakage detection.
-- Handicappers can have obstacle detection module
+- Handicappers can use obstacle detection module.
 - Seatbelt lock detection can be extensively used in four wheeler vehicles.